MillenniumMachines/MillenniumOS/post-processors/fusion-360/README.md

      2. Run tool change process (M6)
      3. Tool change process prompts operator to install right tool, and
      4. Runs G37 to probe the new tool's offset.
+  5. Enable VSSC if requested
-  4. Start spindle at requested RPM
+  6. Start spindle at requested RPM
-  5. Wait for spindle to reach target RPM
+  7. Wait for spindle to reach target RPM
-  6. Move to operation starting position in Z
+  8. Move to operation starting position in Z
-  7. Move to operation starting position in X and Y
+  9. Move to operation starting position in X and Y
-  8. Run cutting moves
+  10. Run cutting moves
+  11. Disable VSSC if it was enabled

 ## Probing
 When the operator is prompted to probe the work piece, our default behaviour is to run `G6600` which is a "meta macro" that collects information from the operator before running the actual probing macros to find the work piece.